-3.2 Supporting, promoting and using innovative solutions to continuously improve the GEBCO data value chain
+Supporting, promoting and using innovative solutions to continuously improve the GEBCO data value chain

-Seafloor mapping has evolved over the life of GEBCO from lead lines to sonar to multibeam echosounders.
+Seafloor mapping has changed over the life of GEBCO as surveying technology has evolved from lead lines to sonar to multibeam echosounders.
 The future is bringing new technologies which are and will be critical to the success of GEBCO's mission.

 GEBCO supports technological innovation and the development and adoption of standards as a means to better achieve its mission.
-Through technology and standards, GEBCO aims at serving and advising on the technical aspects of building and use of GEBCO datasets and products.
+Through technology and standards, GEBCO aims to serve and advise on the technical aspects of building and use of GEBCO datasets and products.